Frank P Matthews History

 Roots in the past - eyes in the future

-The nursery was founded on £800 borrowed from an uncle and six acres of rented land in the aptly named Cherry Lane in Harlington, Middlesex.
+Founded on £800 borrowed from an uncle and six acres of rented land, the nursery began in the aptly named Cherry Lane in Harlington, Middlesex.

 In the one hundred years since the roots of the business were first put down, there have been remarkable changes in both horticultural practice and the wider world.

 For example, in the early years natural fertiliser was plentiful: barge loads of horse manure came from London stables.
 With the disappearance of horse-drawn vehicles, horse manure was replaced in turn by hoof and horn from Argentina (a by-product of the huge beef canning plants), spent hops, shoddy from Yorkshire, even goose quills from the former Yugoslavia.

 The land at Harlington was originally prepared for planting by a steam driven gyrotiller - although deliveries to and from the nursery were by local horse-drawn carriers and the railways.
 It could take three or four days for a load of trees to reach Scotland.

 The business has been stopped in its tracks by two world wars during which time only cereals and potatoes were grown as part of the war effort.
 We have worked through the reigns of five monarchs, more prime ministers than we can count, and, in the process, supplied millions of trees to thousands of ornamental and fruit tree growers and nurserymen the length and breadth of the British Isles - and overseas.
 In the 1950s the business was found to be occupying land needed for the development of a new road network near Heathrow so the search was started for a new home.